MiltonGreat/Vehicle-Routing-Problem-Solver/README.md

 - **Depot y coordinate**: Y-axis location of the depot.
 - **Customer Number**: Unique identifier for customers.
 - **Demand**: The number of units each customer requires (if applicable).

-### Solution Approach

-Data: Traffic patterns, delivery windows, customer locations, and depot coordinates.

-Methods:

-- Modeled the Vehicle Routing Problem (VRP) with time constraints.
-- Implemented heuristic optimization algorithms, such as Nearest Neighbor and 2-opt local search, to identify and improve routes.
-- Evaluated route efficiency by comparing the initial and optimized delivery routes in terms of total distance and time.
-- Tools: Python (NumPy, NetworkX, Matplotlib).

-### Visualizations

-The following visualizations are generated:

-1. **Scatter Plots** of customer and depot locations to visually represent delivery points.
-2. **Route Path**: The delivery route is plotted on a 2D plane showing the order in which customers are visited.
-3. **Map Visualization**: Using `folium`, routes are plotted on a map to provide geographical context.

 ### Heuristic Algorithms